 - Identify who is responsible for the data before, during and after delivery, such as the data controller/processor (according to GDPR) and/or intellectual property owner/licensee relationships between the provider and recipient

-- Ensure that you will be able to establish contracts/agreements that cover the data and processing that you will handle, such as considerations for data protection, licensing, and compliance.
+- Ensure that you will be able to establish contracts/agreements that cover the data and processing that you will handle, such as considerations for data security, licensing, GDPR and general compliance.

 - Estimate and secure the resources required to keep your commitment, such as staff with time and necessary skills, accounts, compute, storage and software

 - Refer to the sections below for considerations related to collecting data from data providers and delivering data to public data repositories.

 The solutions that you adopt will vary depending on the agreements you have negotiated with data providers and/or recipients.
 The following are examples of general solutions that would help you comply with regulations and implement good data management practices.

 - Data management plan – Many questions that you would answer while writing a data management plan can be relevant to answer when you specify the terms of service for your brokering service, such as data storage, data standards, legal and ethical, etc.